FAQ & Coach Support

 Select pace, and then on the upper right on the right side of the screen click on ‘edit zones’ where the pace zones are set up.
 On the left side opens a window.
 Click on ‘auto-calculate zones’ and choose ‘Endure Strong’ from the dropdown.
 Then type in the pace of a recent race result or an estimate of where you stand right now for any of the given distances.

-Strength training is optional but I recommend a basic routine twice a week of core strength in particular, and to a lesser extend upper-body and lower-body exercises.
-I suggest to keep the overall number of sets low to avoid nervous system fatigue which can interfere with your quality running workouts such as VO2max intervals.
+I recommend a basic strength training routine twice a week.
+Keep the overall number of sets low to avoid nervous system fatigue which can interfere with your quality running workouts such as tempo runs and VO2max intervals.

 Although running is an individual sport, group sessions are fun and it’s a great way to meet other runners to “share the pain” on the track or break the boredom on long runs.